Recently I found myself catching “Morel Season Fever”. I have never been Mushroom Hunting and did not know where to begin.

 Q. What are some ideas for preparing them?

 Sautéing with butter and garlic is the old standby (great on steaks).
 My favorite, however, is creamy morel and wild ramp (wild leeks) soup.
 It stores well and if made thick enough it can also be used over pasta.
-(Note: Cooking with Mushrooms recipes can be found on the Michigan Mushroom Hunting Club website)
+(Click the image below for a delicious Pasta with Morel Cream Sauce recipe!)

 Q. Where can I learn more about mushrooms?